Staff Pose - Dandasana

 Step 3

-Draw your lower belly in and up.
+Draw your lower belly inward and upward, activating your core muscles.

 Step 4